-Hardware secure elements such as Microchip’s ATECC508A and ATECC608A, STMicroelectronics’s STSAFE-A100 or NXP’s A71CH are being promoted as a solution to improve IoT security - but what do these devices do, how do they help and what are their limitations?
+Hardware secure elements such as Microchip’s ATECC508A/ATECC608A, STMicroelectronics’s STSAFE-A100, Infineon’s Optiga or NXP’s A71CH are promoted as solutions for IoT security - but what do these devices do, how do they help and what are their limitations?

-These devices are also known as embedded hardware security modules, cryptographic authentication chips and cryptographic processors.
+These devices are also known as embedded hardware security modules (HSMs), cryptographic authentication chips and cryptographic processors.

 The need for hardware security

 For a secure IoT device, you need to include the following security properties (there are others!):